scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 then later on I had an appetizer combo planner for dinner that was tasty.

+### Day 419

+No breakfast today even though I went to the gym, then had Soylent for lunch and had some pizza for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/